clayne/FROST-Fast/README.md

 Yes, I recommend putting those mods under the "Player Appearance" separator in Mod Organizer 2.
 Remember to re-order your plugins (on the right) so they match the mod list (on the left).

-**Why is the R88 Simple Sorter mod included?**
+**Why is the R88 Simple Sorter mod included in the modlist?**

 This ESP is not technically required, but I have included it in case someone wants to generate their own custom item sorting list using Complex Sorter.

 **Why do enemies and mines sometimes disappear after loading a save?**

 This is a bug from vanilla Fallout 4 which was unfortunately never fixed by Bethesda.
-You can get past it by quitting the game to desktop, restarting the game again, and loading the save again.
-This will ensure that enemies and explosives are correctly respawned.
+You can get past it by quitting the game to desktop, starting the game again, and loading the save.
+This will ensure that enemies and explosives are respawned correctly.

 **Can I add NSFW (Not Safe For Work) mods?**

-Yes, I recommend loading those mods above the "FROST" separator in Mod Organizer 2.
-Remember to re-order your plugins (on the right) so they match the mod list (on the left).
+You can do this on your own, but unfortunately I cannot provide any support for those type of mods.

+**Why is the PANPC (Pack Attack NPC) mod excluded from the modlist?**

+The current download license for PANPC forbids it from being included in any modpack or automated mod list regime.
+Sorry!
+But if you're looking for an even greater challenge in FROST, then you can add the mod yourself (along with its FROST compatibility patch).

 ## Removing the Modlist